openobserve/o2-k8s-operator/README.md

 The uninstall process (`./deploy.sh --uninstall`) will:
 1. Remove finalizers from all custom resources
-2. Delete all OpenObserve custom resources (alerts, pipelines, functions)
+2. Delete all OpenObserve custom resources (alerts, alerttemplates, destinations, pipelines, functions)
 3. Remove the operator deployment and services
 4. Delete RBAC resources
 5. Remove CRDs